speedlight/dotified/README.md

 BASH:

-The bashrc have git prompt from Shawn O. Pearce <spearce@spearce.org> (see git-prompt.sh for details).
+The bashrc have the bash-git-prompt script from https://github.com/magicmonty/bash-git-prompt loaded as a submodule repository under the scripts/ folder.
 Aliases can be created in diferent files under bash_aliases.d directory(for per machine purposes) and bashrc loads them automatically.

 VIM: